 - Fixed majority of recurring problems

 - Outside shell on some models corrodes easily

 - Not very quiet

-Technical Information: NSK is another company who offers a ton of different models.
+NSK is another company that offers a ton of different models.
 I am going to dive into the Ti-Max Models below as they are the most common that I see.

 |Head Size (Diameter):||N/A||11.7 mm||13.6 mm||N/A||12.1 mm||13.1 mm|